JoachimGoedhart/PlotTwist/README.md

 ### Running the App

-The web-tool runs from a shiny server, and can be accessed [here](https://huygens.science.uva.nl/PlotTwist/)
+The web-tool runs from a shiny server, and can be accessed at: [https://huygens.science.uva.nl/PlotTwist/](https://huygens.science.uva.nl/PlotTwist/)

 Alternatively, the app can run from R/Rstudio.

+#### Preparations
+Note that the app depends on several R packages that need to be installed (shiny, ggplot2, dplyr, tidyr, readr, readxl, magrittr, DT, dtw).
+Run this command in R/Rstudio to download and install all the packages (only needs to be done once):

+install.packages("shiny", "ggplot2", "dplyr", "tidyr", "readr", "readxl", "magrittr", "DT", "dtw")

-Give it a quick try by running it directly from Github.
+o The first option is running it directly from Github.
 In the command line (in R or Rstudio) type:

 shiny::runGitHub('PlotTwist', 'JoachimGoedhart')

-Or download it to use it offline:
+o The second option is download the app and to use it offline:

 -download the app.R and csv files with example data.